kodykoester/VBT_Device/README.md

 - [Authors](#authors)
 - [Acknowledgments](#acknowledgments)

-## 🧐 Problem Statement <a name = "problem_statement"></a>
+## The Problem <a name = "problem"></a>
-It is useful to design and follow a specific format when writing a problem statement.
-While there are several options for doing this, the following is a simple and straightforward template often used in Business Analysis to maintain focus on defining the problem.
+Being an athlete and training consistently is hard enough.
+If you're feeling under the weather or haven't gotten enough sleep make it that much more challenging.
+THat's where VBT come in handy.
+We can regulte
 - IDEAL: This section is used to describe the desired or “to be” state of the process or product.
 At large, this section should illustrate what the expected environment would look like once the solution is implemented.
 - REALITY: This section is used to describe the current or “as is” state of the process or product.